Indonesia sets tariff ranges for online car-hailing services

 By Agustinus Beo Da Costa and Eveline Danubrata

-JAKARTA (Reuters) - Indonesia set minimum and maximum tariffs for online car-hailing services in a bid to ensure comparable pricing with conventional transport providers and address complaints of undercutting, sending shares of the nation's top two taxi firms soaring.
+JAKARTA (Reuters) - Indonesia has set minimum and maximum tariffs for online car-hailing services, aiming to ensure comparable pricing with conventional transport providers whose drivers have complained about being undercut by their newer competitors.

 Ride-hailing services such as U.S. group Uber Technologies Inc [UBER.UL], Southeast Asia's Grab and Indonesia's GO-JEK have heavily subsidized their drivers in Indonesia in order to gain market share in the country of 250 million people, analysts say.

-The regulation kicked in on July 1 and will be evaluated in the next six months, the ministry said.
+The regulation kicked in on July 1 and will be evaluated in the next six months, the ministry said in a statement.

 "There has to be a balance between conventional and online transport, so that has to be regulated," Pudji Hartanto Iskandar, director-general of land transport at the ministry, told Reuters by phone.

-The news sent shares of Indonesia's two biggest taxi operators, PT Blue Bird Tbk and PT Express Transindo Utama Tbk, surging on Monday.
+Indonesia's two biggest established taxi operators are PT Blue Bird Tbk and PT Express Transindo Utama Tbk, whose shares have fallen on investor concerns about competition from the cheaper ride-hailing services.

-By 0340 GMT (11:40 pm ET) , Blue Bird shares jumped as much as 10.7 percent, while Express gained as much as 4.3 percent.
-The broader Jakarta stock exchange was 0.7 percent higher.

 Uber said in an emailed statement it had yet to receive a copy of Indonesia's regulations.